 Next, you scroll down the page and click "Destination URL".
 This will open a small form, and all you need to do is fill in the desired URL, normally your home page or the new page URL:

 You should note that in WordPress, similar problems can occur, including 403 Forbidden Errors.
 000webshost has a handy guide that tackles this issue, over here: http://ww.000webhost.com/blog/how-to-fix-403-forbidden-error.
 000webhost is in the web hosting business professionally and knows a lot about this topic.

 Joomla SEO functions are easily available without having to install additional extensions.
 We have covered three main topics, i.e. Joomla Website Settings, Metadata and 301 Redirects.
 All of these issues can be resolved or managed without anything else besides the existing Joomla CMS functionality.
 This is one respect where Joomla shines in comparison to WordPress.
 Joomla, even without additional extensions have extensive features.
 We hope this will aid you in implementing SEO on your Joomla website and prevent you from downloading any unnecessary additional Joomla extension.

 Furthermore, if you are interested in Joomla SEO, you might want to check out a Joomla social media extension called JFBConnect by SourceCoast.
 SEO is a staple in digital marketing, but social media is increasingly relevant.
 We outline the key features of JFBConnect, such as social sharing buttons, and provide links to purchase it.
 Find out more about key features of JFB connect.

 If you need the best backlink monitoring app, we suggest LinkOkay.
-It is a very comprehensive and powerful app for SEO, you can get it here.
+It is a very comprehensive and powerful app for SEO, follow the link for LinkOkay.